-Participants, at first, think about a good and unfortunate incident that recently happened to them.
+Participants, at first, think about good and unfortunate incidents that recently happened to them.
 Then they go ahead to answer the questions in the worksheet and choose an option that they think is most appropriate.

 The answers provide an appropriate direction as to whether the person tends to think optimistically or not.
 It is excellent for self-motivated individuals who wish to become more positive in their outlook and take life one day at a time.

 Below is a brief overview of the test.

 Part 1 – Think of a negative incident that recently happened to you and answer the following questions.